AshbyDodd

 goodreads.com

-I really wanted to like Gilly Gilly, mostly because I am such a fan of Jumbo’s work after first discovering her on the series, The Good Fight.
-But the plot meanders before getting to the root of the story and once it does, the tonal shift is so abrupt that it seemed shocking to me.
-Even with it’s short run-time, I don’t think this one is worth the listen.
+I really wanted to like Gilly Gilly, mostly because I am such a fan of Jumbo’s work after first discovering her on the series The Good Fight.
+But the plot meanders before getting to the root of the story, and once it does, the tonal shift is so abrupt that it seems shocking to me.
+Even with its short runtime, I don’t think this one is worth the listen.
 (But you should look up Cush Jumbo and Phyllida Lloyd’s other collaboration, Josephine and I!)

 Listen to a sample and/or purchase Gilly Gilly by Cush Jumbo at Audible.com.